Ni una Sola Palabra

-Background
+Background and production

 "Ni Una Sola Palabra" was written by Xabier San Martín, keyboardist and songwriter from Spanish pop band La Oreja de Van Gogh, who written the song under the title "Ni Versos, Ni Miradas" for the album El Viaje de Copperpot (2000) by the band.
-However, the La Oreja de Van Gogh's vocalist, Amaia Montero, rejected it because she considered that the album was already complete at that time.
-San Martín re-wrote the song and made it available to Sony Music Publishing for other artists to record.
+The vocalist of La Oreja de Van Gogh, Amaia Montero, rejected the song, considering that the album was already complete at that time.
+San Martín rewrote the song and made it available to Sony Music Publishing to be recorded by other artists, one of them Paulina Rubio, who was fascinated by the demo.
 When he got the opportunity to work with Rubio, he made two versions of the song: a "superelectronic" one and another demo for her to adapt to her style.
-Rubio chose the more "light" and organic version, which contained acoustic guitar and drums, and decided to record it.
-"She definitely fell in love with the song, said she wanted to make it her own and moved on.", says San Martín.
+Rubio chose the "lighter" and more organic version, which contained only an acoustic guitar and drums.
+"She definitely fell in love with the song, said she wanted to make it her own and went ahead," says San Martín.
+They both worked on the production of the song, and added new details to the lyrics.

+The song was retitled "Ni Una Sola Palabra," and was recorded at Rubio's home studio in Miami, Florida.
+It was produced by Cachorro Lopez, who fused "traditional elements" of music such as acoustic guitar, bass, and drums with a "contemporary production".
+Rubio was very excited to record such a profuse song.
+"In the process of recording and producing the album" the song "shined from the beginning", adding, "I'm so happy to be able to deliver something I'm so proud" of.